Alan-A/GetSimple-I18N-InnovationGrid/README.md

 ### Install the Theme

 This theme is installed in the GetSimple `Theme` folder:
-* Copy the contents of the theme folder of this download to the *Theme* folder of your CMS installation.
+* Copy the contents of the theme folder of the download to the *Theme* folder of your CMS installation.
 * Overwrite the original `components.xml` file by copying the `data\other\components.xml` file provided in the download into your folder:
   * `Site_Installation_Folder\data\other\`
 * Copy the page files provided in the `pages` folder of the download into the following folder of your installation, overwriting the original `index.xml` file:
   * `Site_Installation_Folder\data\pages\`
 * Log into the *admin* section of the CMS using the user credentials you set when installing the CMS and select and activate the InnovationGrid theme in the admin *Theme* tab.
 * Still in the admin section, select the *Pages* tab and then *Edit Navigation Structure* from the menu on the right and click in the *Save Navigation Structure* button.

-* You should now have a web-site with two languages, the default being English and the second language German.
+You should now have a web-site with two languages, the default being English and the second language German.

 You will find more information about Themes in the GetSimple [http://get-simple.info/wiki/themes:installation](Themes documentation).